The London/Essex boundary - Purfleet

 Going generally south west reaches the railway, and goes a short distance up the line before crossing it and then going wiggle wiggle along the boundary of the Purfleet Ranges.

-Post to the east Wennington Marshes
+Post to the west Wennington Marshes

 Post to the north Wennington